caicloud/nirvana/README.md

 It works!
 The above example teaches us two facts:

 1. Adding validation support with Nirvana is very simple
-2. 10 characters validation is not enough to prevent spam :) (checkout guide below to add your own validation)
+2. 10 characters validation is not enough to prevent spam :)

 For full example code, see [validator](./examples/getting-started/validator).
+Checkout the source code to see how to add your own validation.

 ### Is it popular?